31 genera

 Flowers: June-July

-Distribution: Occurring in the Cascades Mountains in Washington; from Mt.
-Baker, Washington area south to northern California.
+Distribution: Occurring on both sides of the Cascades crest in Washington; northern Washington to California.

 Habitat: Alpine and subalpine slopes, often on talus.